-Beginning on March 29, 2018, with their home opener, the San Diego Padres are launching into the new season with a bang.
+Beginning on February 22, 2020, against the Mariners, the San Diego Padres are launching into the new season with a bang.
 Head to PETCO Park to get in on the action at one of the nation’s most beautiful stadiums.

-Looking for the real fan experience?
+Looking for the true fan experience?
 A tour of the park will please any baseball lover.

-Getting In: PETCO Park tours are included with the Go San Diego® Card; game tickets are not included with the pass.
+Getting In: PETCO Park tours are included with the Go San Diego pass; game tickets are not included with the pass.

 This awe-inspiring natural attraction gathers more than 100,000 visitors each year, and it’s a definite must-see for nature lovers.